Battle of Longewala: Tactical plan

-Pakistan's tactical plan was based on the assumption that an attack in the area would help Pakistan's 1st Armoured Division's task in the Sri Ganganagar area.
-Pakistan High command also felt that it was important to protect the north-south road link which they felt was vulnerable, as it was close to the border.
+Pakistan's tactical plan was based on the assumption that an attack in the area would help their 1st Armoured Division's task in the Sri Ganganagar area.
+Pakistan high command also felt that it was important to protect the north–south road link which they felt was vulnerable, as it was close to the border.
 A combined arms plan was decided upon.
 This involved two infantry brigades and two armoured regiments.
 A separate division, the 18th Division, was formed for this purpose.
 The 18th Division's operation orders required one infantry brigade (206th) with an armoured regiment (38th Cavalry) to capture and establish a firm base at Longewala, a junction on the Indian road system, and the 51st Infantry Brigade and the 22nd Cavalry (Pakistan Army Armoured Corps) to operate beyond Longewala to capture Jaisalmer.

 The Pakistani plan was to reach Longewala, Ramgarh and Jaisalmer.
 The plan was far-fetched from the start, if only because it called for a night attack to be conducted over terrain that was not preceded by route or engineer reconnaissance, and the armoured troops were therefore unaware the ground could not support rapid movement towards the objective.
 As the day unfolded, Longewala would stand out as one of the biggest losses for Pakistan, despite overwhelming superiority before commencement of the battle, largely due to the vehicles becoming bogged down in soft sand.

 Indian defensive planning

-On the Indian side, the post was held by A Company, 23rd Battalion, Punjab Regiment, led by Maj.
-Kuldip Singh Chandpuri, the defences occupying a high sand dune which dominated the area that was largely intractable to vehicles.
+On the Indian side, the post was held by A Company, 23rd Battalion, Punjab Regiment, led by Major Kuldip Singh Chandpuri, the defences occupying a high sand dune which dominated the area that was largely intractable to vehicles.
 The post was surrounded by a barbed wire fence of three strands.
 The rest of the battalion was located at Sadhewala, 17 km to the north-east.
-Chandpuri commanded an infantry company reinforced by a section each of medium machine guns (MMGs) and L16 81mm mortars, and one Jonga-mounted recoilless rifle (RCL).
+Chandpuri commanded an infantry company reinforced by a section each of medium machine guns (MMGs) and L16 81mm mortars, and one Jonga-mounted M40 recoilless rifle (RCL).
 His two other recoilless rifle teams of the anti-tank section were under training at battalion headquarters.
-Major Chandpuri also had under his command a four-man team of the camel Border Security Force division.
-The Longewala post had no armoured vehicles, but artillery support was available from a battery of the 170th Field Regiment, tasked with direct support of the battalion, and the 168th Field Regiment, which had been deployed to the area in secrecy just a day earlier.
-The direct support battery was attached to the 168th Field Regiment and served as its "Sierra" Battery.
-Immediately after PAF strikes on Indian airfields on 3 December, Chandpuri dispatched a 20-man-strong patrol under 2nd Lt.
-Dharam Veer to Boundary Pillar (BP) 638, on the border.
+Chandpuri also had under his command a four-man team of the camel Border Security Force division.

+The Longewala post had no armoured vehicles, but artillery support was available from a battery of the 170 Field Regiment, tasked with direct support of the battalion, and the 168 Field Regiment, which had been deployed to the area in secrecy just a day earlier.
+The direct support battery was attached to the 168 Field Regiment and served as its "Sierra" Battery.
+Immediately after PAF strikes on Indian airfields on 3 December, Chandpuri dispatched a 20-man-strong patrol under Second Lieutenant Dharam Veer to Boundary Pillar (BP) 638, on the border.
 This patrol was to play an important part in detecting the advances of Pakistani forces.